-In addition to its focus on organic growth, the Company will continue to search for acquisition candidates that bring critical mass from a geographic and purchasing power standpoint, along with providing complementary service offerings to the current platform.
+In addition to its focus on organic growth, the Company will continue to search for third-party acquisition candidates that bring critical mass from a geographic and purchasing power standpoint, along with providing complementary service offerings to the current platform.
+As well, the Company seeks to focus on acquisitive growth through the acquisition of certain of its strategic operating partners.
 As the Company continues to grow and scale its business, it also remains focused on leveraging its back-office infrastructure and technology systems to drive productivity improvement across the organization.